wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

             Click **Save**.

-        5. To specify the action that the service should perform based on whether the cell value (i.e., the available stock) is greater that the quantity ordered or not, add an `If` statement.
+        5. To specify the action that the service should perform based on whether the cell value (i.e., the available stock) is greater than the quantity ordered or not, add an `If` statement.

-            Click the **+** icon below the `intcellValue` statement you added.
+            Click the **+** icon below the `intcellValue` statement.

             ![If Statement](../assets/img/tutorials/inventory-service-add-if-statement-2.png){.cInlineImage-half}